Dartmouth Engineering Professor Receives SunShot Award for Large-Scale, Low-Cost Solar Energy Technology

-Liu and his team will collaborate with Norwich Solar Technologies, led by Drs.
-Troy McBride Th’01 and Joel Stettenheim, to scale up the antioxidation cermet coating and incorporate it into Norwich Solar Technologies’ novel SunTrap receiver systems.
+Liu and his team will collaborate with Norwich Solar, led by Drs.
+Troy McBride Th’01 and Joel Stettenheim, to scale up the antioxidation cermet coating and incorporate it into Norwich Solar’ novel SunTrap receiver systems.

 “We are honored to receive this award,” says Liu.
 “This support will not only enable us to greatly advance our air-stable, high-temperature solar selective coating technology but also expedite its commercial applications by integrating it with Norwich Technologies’ novel SunTrap CSP receiver.”
 Vice President Joe Biden is announcing the SunShot Initiative awards at Solar Power International in Anaheim, California.

 - Town of Weathersfield, Vermont Uses Town Garage Land to Host Community Solar